Vass-S/byoa-site/content/playkits-0-12months.md

 ## Welcome your baby to the world with play that sparks early neural connections and builds your bond through every milestone.

-Delivered every 2 months | ₹8,000 per Play Kit
+Delivered every 2 months | Original price ₹8,000 → is now ₹4,800 for a limited time.

 ### The Newborn Discovery Kit (Weeks 0–12)